 - It was designed by the English architect Thomas Heatherwick, author of the cauldron of the London 2012 Olympic Games.

-- A ticketing system was set up to ensure that there are no more than 700 people touring the monument at any one time.
+- A ticketing system was put in place to ensure that no more than 700 people would tour the monument at any one time.

 - Until relatively recently, the area where The Vessel is located was a large, industrial-looking esplanade that served as a parking lot for trains.
 However, this area has been revitalized and this innovative building acts as a ventilation canopy for the railway parking lots, storage for drainage and a place for rainwater management.